timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

    The service prompts you for a password.
 Use your credentials for Managed Service in TimescaleDB.

 1. Restore the dumped schema pre-data into your Cloud database.
-Be sure to use your Cloud credentials, and set the `--no-owner` flag to avoid permissions
+Use your Cloud credentials, and set the `--no-owner` flag to avoid permissions problems:
-   problems:

     ```bash
     # Use your Cloud credentials and connection details in place of <cloud_host>